examples of themes in books

 7. Love

-It’s no secret that love is a popular literary theme.
-Whether it’s unrequited love, forbidden love, or just plain old soulmate love, readers can’t seem to get enough of stories about people falling head over heels.
+It’s no secret that love is a popular literary theme!
+Whether it’s unrequited love, forbidden love, or just plain old soulmate love, readers can’t seem to get enough of stories about all-consuming love.

 Maybe it’s because we can all relate to the experience of being in love, or maybe we’re just suckers for a good romance.